Rwanda

 (March)

-The broadcast on national radio of a leaflet falsely attributing the murder of Hutu by members of a party with a Tutsi dominant serves as a pretext for the outbreak of massacres in the region of Bugesera (south of Kigali).
+The broadcast on national radio of a leaflet falsely attributing the assassination of Hutu by members of a party with a Tutsi dominant serves as a pretext for the outbreak of massacres in the region of Bugesera (south of Kigali).
 Militiamen, local authorities and civilians combine their forces.

 1993 (August)